hackoregon/linux-laptop-setup/README.md

         Note that as installed, the PostgreSQL service is only accessible inside the workstation / laptop.
 If you need to expose it to a local area network, you'll need to do some configuration.
     -   QGIS and PgAdmin3 GUI tools: Type `./qgis-pgadmin3` to install PgAdmin3, the QGIS (Quantum GIS) desktop GUI, and the QGIS map server.
     -   VirtualBox and Vagrant hosting (64-bit VA bare metal only): If you want to host or build VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.

-During the installation you'll be asked to accept the VirtualBox Extension Pack's Personal Use and Evaluation License (PUEL).
-You may have to press `Tab` on the first screen to get to the `OK` button.
+        The script will install VirtualBox automatically, but you will need to install Vagrant manually from the HashiCorp Vagrant download website (<https://www.vagrantup.com/downloads.html>).
+The script will walk you through the process.
 You will need to log out and back in again after the install to join the `vboxusers` group.

 Advanced tools
 --------------